 What happened when I digitally processed this image?
 I was shocked to see several orbs with prominent faces – and the very distinct image of a wild-haired late 1800s male face, with mustache, ominously present.
 He looks like a mad Mark Twain!

 Trees develop many faces in their trunks, as they absorb the energies to which they are exposed.
 But here it seemed to be an energy the tree itself was rejecting – the energy lay partially anchored in the trunk, not accepted into it altogether.
-(See close up, image 3.)
+(See close up.)

 The next step after discovering that was bringing up the quality of the image to highlight what I found interesting.
 And here is where a good quality camera with high resolution and the knowledge of Photoshop comes in handy.
 Using the tools of that computer program, I was able to bring forward the image of the face.
 If someone were using point and shoot, and commercially processing it, the image would still be there – but not highlighted, as is possible in Photoshop.
 The goal is to adjust the photo so that the colors are still the valid ones – but more intense, to show the subtle forms.
-(Left image is original, middle image is adjusted with intensified colors, right image is close up.)
+(Top left image is original image; top right image is adjusted with intensified colors/)

 So the exercise is this: in the photos you take, when you see a lens flare, practice manipulating your camera point of view to see how you can shift the image about.
 But if you feel there is some subtle energy present, concentrate on that and see if you can have it manifest in the processed image.
 You probably won’t see it when you shoot – but keep that photo to examine in your processing!